 I have had the privilege of managing some good technicians and engineers, in my time, and they have gone on to achieve great things in the IT Industry.

 I was then promoted to an IT Manager role, managing several end user device teams across multiple NHS sectors.
-There was a close focus on ensuring the services on staff PC's and Laptops, and supporting equipment, was optimised for clinical use.
+There was a close focus on ensuring the services on staff PC's and Laptops, and supporting equipment, was optimized for clinical use.

 This has been an active 4 years, during which we were subjected to the Wannacry Ransomware Attack (5 months into the new role!).
 I found myself co-coordinating the Trust's IT response with a fellow Technical Services Manager, liaising with the CEO and his Director Colleagues throughout the incident, and supporting the Executives on national response calls that were being relayed to the Secretary for Health!